- Eleusinian (adj.)

 - elope (v.)

+In support of this OED compares Old English uðleapan, "the technical word for the 'escaping' of a thief."
 However there is an Anglo-French aloper "run away from a husband with one's lover" (mid-14c.) which complicates this etymology; perhaps it is a modification of the Middle Dutch word, with Old French es-, or it is a compound of that and Middle English lepen "run, leap" (see leap (v.)).